gfour/pmmh-g/README.md

 The Multimodal Middleware Protocol
 ==================================

 The Multimodal Middleware Protocol Python library implements a platform independent transport layer to be used by multimodal component developers.
-It can be used to implement Multimodal applications, allowing different modalities to be connected in a component network.
+It can be used to implement multimodal applications, allowing different modalities to be connected in a component network.
 This library is licensed under the terms of the GNU LGPL.

 This version extends the older Python MMH implemenation (http://pmmh.sourceforge.net) with support for dynamic reconfiguration and a new routing GUI.
 This work was supported by the Service d'électronique et de Microélectronique, University of Mons, Belgium.